Bounded affine permutations I. Pattern avoidance and enumeration: Asymptotic enumeration of all bounded affine permutations

-We would like to thank Nathan Clisby for the initial suggestion of using periodic boundary conditions to study pattern avoidance in ordinary permutations, Cyril Banderier for pointing us in the direction of the cycle lemma and its orbit of ideas, and David Bevan for helpful discussions about supercritical and subcritical sequence schemas.
+\acknowledgements We would like to thank Nathan Clisby for the initial suggestion of using periodic boundary conditions to study pattern avoidance in ordinary permutations, Cyril Banderier for pointing us in the direction of the cycle lemma and its orbit of ideas, and David Bevan for helpful discussions about supercritical and subcritical sequence schemas.
 We would also like to thank our anonymous referee for carefully reading our paper and providing helpful recommendations.
-The research was supported in part by a Discovery Grant from NSERC Canada to N.~Madras, as well as by funding from the Faculty of Science at York University towards J.~M.~Troyka's postdoctoral position.